WHAT I DO

 -

-How is Jaspreet Randhawa's background relevant to her somatic therapy practice for South Asian clients?Jaspreet Randhawa is culturally informed and of Punjabi descent, which allows her to bring a deep understanding of South Asian cultures and sensitivities into her practice.
+How is Jaspreet Randhawa's background relevant to her somatic therapy practice for South Asian & MENA clients?Jaspreet Randhawa is culturally informed and of Punjabi descent, which allows her to bring a deep understanding of South Asian cultures and sensitivities into her practice.
 This background enhances her ability to provide culturally sensitive and relevant therapy.

 -